+Field expulsion concentrates field lines around the surfaces of the superconducting object parallel to the field.
+In these regions, an increase of magnetic field intensity appears.
+This increase can be calculated analytically as a multiplying factor called demagnetizing factor.
 Demagnetizing effects arise naturally in our modeling.
-In \Fref{fig:demag} we show the magnetic field distribution around a micrometer-sized sphere, cylinder and ring, under a homogeneous magnetic field $\vecc{B}_0=B_0\cdot\vecc{e}_z$ with $B_0=30\,$mT.
+In \fref{fig:demag} we show the magnetic field distribution around a micrometer-sized sphere, cylinder and ring, under a homogeneous magnetic field $\vecc{B}_0=B_0\cdot\vecc{\hat k}$ with $B_0=30\,$mT.
 The demagnetizing factors for a perfect diamagnet with such geometries are 1.5, 1.8 and 1.8, respectively \cite{demag}.
-Our modeling as shown in \Fref{fig:demag} perfectly matches the analytically calculated values when $\lambda_L$ is close to zero, i.e., for an ideal diamagnet.
+Our modeling as shown in \fref{fig:demag} perfectly matches the analytically calculated values when $\lambda_L$ is close to zero, i.e., for an ideal diamagnet.
 In the case of the ring, flux quantization is partly responsible for the magnetic field distribution within the ring.
-As indicated in \Fref{fig:demag}(f), the light section of the curve represents negative values of $\vecc{B}$, which are generated by the supercurrent in the ring to keep $\Phi_{\mathrm{hole}}=0$.
+As indicated in \fref{fig:demag}(f), the thin section of the curve represents negative values of the magnetic field, which are generated by the supercurrent in the ring to keep $\Phi_{\mathrm{hole}}=0$.